 - Keeping your room calm and cool - 18 degrees is the optimal temperature.

 - Relaxing with a sleep time meditation to help you drift.

 With over 70% of your immune cells found in your gut, it's so important to take good care of it.
 We've all heard the term good gut health, but a healthy digestive system means a healthier immune system.

 Fermented foods are a great way to ensure that your gut gets just what it needs.
 Think yoghurt, sauerkraut, kimchi, kefir, and kombucha, which are packed full of the good bacteria that our tummies need to stay happy and healthy.
 So try adding a little fermented food into your diet daily for a good gut feeling and an immune boost.

 It's not always easy to make sure you're eating the right things all the time, especially when you're unwell.
 But limiting the number of processed foods you eat and ensuring you're getting plenty of fresh fruit and vegetables is key.

 Our bodies are finely tuned machines, and they need the right balance of everything to maintain, well, balance.
-Our food should be helping to nourish us and fill us with all the vitamins and minerals that we need to stay healthy and to arm us in fighting off infection.
-Try and include things like citrus fruits, which are high in vitamin C, garlic, ginger, and even green tea, into your diet - as these are all great for helping give your immune system the boost it needs.
+Our food should be helping to nourish us and fill us with all the vitamins and minerals that we need to stay healthy, and to arm us in fighting off infection.
+Try and include immune-boosting foods like citrus fruits (which are high in vitamin C), garlic, ginger, and even green tea, into your diet.

 And, if you want to add a little more goodness into your daily diet, try one of our superblends with added vitamins and minerals.